how many potatoes grow from one seed potato

 Like other plants, potato plants depend on the sun’s light to perform photosynthesis and make food for the plant.
 Without adequate sunlight, plant growth will be slowed, and your potato plants’ resulting yield will be poor.

-Plant potatoes in a location that receives at least 6 to 8 hours of direct sunlight a day.
+Choose fields which are not heavily shaded with trees, that receives at least 6 to 8 hours of direct sunlight a day.
 While the plants will grow in less light, the yield will be decreased.
 The more light they receive, the more energy they can make for growing large, healthy tubers.

 further reading: